 Debt-To-Income (DTI) Ratio

-A ratio that compares the total of all monthly debt payments (mortgage, real estate taxes and insurance, car loans, and other consumer loans) to gross monthly income.
+The debt-to-income (DTI) ratio compares the total of all monthly debt payments (a mortgage, real estate taxes, insurance, car loans, etc.) to gross monthly income.

 Deed

-The formal written document that transfers the rights of ownership and possession from the seller to the buyer.
-Also called Certificate of Title or Title.
+A deed is the official written document that transfers ownership and possession rights of a property from the seller to the buyer.
+It's also called a title or certificate of title.

 Default

-Failure to meet legal obligations in a contract, such as the failure to make the monthly mortgage payment.
+If a borrower defaults, they did not meet the legal obligations in a contract, such as making monthly mortgage payments.

 Depreciation

-Payments made during the course of an escrow or at closing.
+A disbursement is a payment made during escrow or at closing.

 Discount Point

-Fees paid to a lender to reduce the interest rate.
+A discount point is a fee paid to a lender to lower the interest rate on a loan.

 Down Payment